johnnynanjiang/CryptoWallet/README.md

 # Cordova Echo Extension

-This example project demonstrates how to create and extension for Cordova that uses native code.
+This example project demonstrates how to create and extension for Cordova that uses native swift code.

 ## Install